 (spoiler alert – it’s still there.)

-As you may have heard, Betelgeuse, the red giant which we know is towards the end of it’s stellar evolution and ready to go supernova, recently had an unprecedented dimming event.
-It’s normal periodic variation suddenly dropped off a cliff in a way we’d never seen before.
-ESO trained it’s Very Large Telescope to the star to see what was going on and came back with the image you see here.
+As you may have heard, Betelgeuse, the red giant which we know is towards the end of its stellar evolution and ready to go supernova, recently had an unprecedented dimming event.
+Its normal periodic variation suddenly dropped off a cliff in a way we’d never seen before.
+ESO trained the Very Large Telescope to the star to see what was going on and came back with the image you see here.

 Soon, Betelgeuse, soon.

 Also, check out Dylan O’Donnell’s video about the dust ring around Betelgeuse you can capture with a tracked DSLR and see if you can also reveal this dark feature :